MP Estate Planning UK

 Can I use an asset protection trust for inheritance planning?

-What role does a solicitor play in establishing an asset protection trust?
+What role does a specialist play in establishing an asset protection trust?

 Interested in setting up a trust?